 All of these configurations contain FPGA Express, StateCAD Xilinx Edition, HDL Bencher Xilinx Edition, and the Modelsim Xilinx Edition (MXE) simulator.
-If you plan to use these two software tools, then you must license them.
-Licensing for MXE is relatively straightforward-follow the installation instructions described in the "Installing MXE Software" section.
+FPGA Express and Modelsim require licensing.
+Licensing for MXE is relatively straight-forward-follow the installation instructions described in the "Installing MXE Software" section.

-To license FPGA Express, refer to the Foundation Series ISE 3.1i Installation Guide and Release Notes.
+To license FPGA Express, refer to the Foundation Series ISE Installation Guide and Release Notes.